Psychology (PSYC) 290

 - Unit 9: Treatment of Psychological Disorders

-To receive credit for PSYC 290, you must complete five quizzes, two journal article critiques, a research paper, and a final examination.
-You must achieve a composite course grade of at least “D” (50 percent) and a grade of at least 60 percent on the final examination.
+To receive credit for PSYC 290, you must complete five quizzes, two journal article critiques, research participation, and a final examination.
+You must achieve a composite course grade of at least D (50 percent) and a grade of at least 60 percent on the final examination.
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.